Witzler/LinkedListC/README.md

-This is a small implementation of a double linked list in C, which stores integers.
+This is a small implementation of a couple of tasks in C.
-The real file is firstTask.c
-Use:
+Firstly there is   a double linked list, which stores integers.
+Secondly we got some code processes, including forks, wait, exec, redirection and pipes.
+The files are factiwait1 & 2 and redirect.c
+An example usage of the first task is:
 gcc -std=c99 -Wall -pedantic -o firstTask firstTask.c
 ./firstTask
-Use Control+C to stop the program in Linux.
+Use Control+C to stop the program in Linux or:

-Example:
 Eingabe: 1 3 2
 Ausgabe: 1 2 3
 Eingabe: 1 4